cmd098/hydrogen-wavefunctions/README.md

-In spherical coordinates, the variable r is the radial coordinate, θ is the polar angle (relative to the vertical z-axis), and φ is the azimuthal angle (relative to the x-axis):
+In spherical coordinates, the variable r is the radial coordinate, θ is the polar angle (relative to the vertical z-axis), and φ is the azimuthal angle (relative to the x-axis).

 <p align='center'>
   <img src='images/coordinate_system.jpg' width=40% />